 - Write letters to the editor on animal protection issues and encourage radio and television talk shows to cover these topics (hsi.org is a great resource for information).

-- Help feral cats in your neighborhood with the HSUS’s Trap-Neuter-Return (TNR) resources.
+- Help community cats in your neighborhood with the HSUS’s Trap-Neuter-Return (TNR) resources.

 - Ask your local restaurants and grocery stores to switch to cage-free eggs.